shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ## 1. Why bother with a DIY call recognizer?

-There are three levels of sophistication in call recognizers:
+There are three levels of sophistication in automated call recognizers:
 - The simplist is the handcrafted template.
-- More powerful is a machine learned model.
+- More powerful is a _machine learned_ model.
 - The current cutting edge of call recognizers is *deep-learning* using a convolutional neural network.

 A comparison of these recognizer types is shown in the following table and explained further in the subsequent paragraph.